Home

 Cross Section Drawings

-The final view of the three house blueprint views is the cross-section.
-The cross-section shows a "slice" of the house.
-Imagine taking a doll house and then cutting it like a loaf of bread.
+The final views of house construction drawings are the cross-sections.
+A cross-section shows a "slice" of the house.
+Imagine taking a doll house and then cutting it from the top like a loaf of bread.
 If you took any one of the slices and looked at it from the flat face you would have a cross-section of the doll house.
-Below is an example of a cross-section through the stairwell of the same house which is shown above in the floor plan and elevation drawings.
+Below is an example of a cross-section through the stairwell of a house.